 Grey returned to films in the 1930s with bit parts and extra work, but she eventually signed a contract with MGM and appeared in such movies as “Another Thin Man” (1939), “Hullabaloo” (1940), and “The Big Store” (1941).
 She played Consuela McNish in “The Hardys Ride High” (1939) with Mickey Rooney, and in 1942 she was in “Tarzan’s New York Adventure” with Johnny Weissmuller and Maureen O’Sullivan.
 She left MGM in 1942, and signed with several different studios over the years, working steadily.

-During her participation in WWII bond drives, she developed a close relationship with John Basilone, a US Marine Medal of Honor winner, who was later killed on Iwo Jima.
+During Virginia’s participation in WWII bond drives, she developed a close relationship with John Basilone, a US Marine Medal of Honor winner, who was later killed on Iwo Jima.

 Virginia also had an on again/off again relationship with Clark Gable throughout the 1940s.
 After Gable’s third wife, Carole Lombard, died in 1942 and he returned from military service in 1944, he and Virginia were often seen at restaurants and nightclubs together.
 Many, including Virginia herself, expected them to marry.
 The tabloids were all expecting a wedding announcement.
 It was a great surprise to everyone when Gable hastily married Lady Sylvia Ashley in 1949, reportedly leaving Virginia heartbroken.
 Although Gable and Lady Ashley divorced in 1952, Virginia’s romance with Gable was never rekindled.